gabefraser/Battlenet-Launcher/README.md

 The result should look something like the example below:

 `"G:\Steam\Battlenet-Launcher.exe" ow`

+If your Battle.net isn't installed at the default location, add the full path to Battle.net.exe as a secondary argument;

+ie; `"G:\Steam\Battlenet-Launcher.exe" ow "C:/PROGRA~2/Battle.net/Battle.net.exe"`

 ## World of Warcraft Classic - Season of Discovery